taminomara/psql-hooks/Detailed.md

 This hook is called just before sending an error message to the server log and to the client.
-The purpose of this hook is to invoke an additional logic and possibly preventing this error message from being added to the server log.
+The purpose of this hook is to invoke an additional logic and possibly prevent this error message from being added to the server log.

 *Inputs:*